optinf/conference-agenda/README.md

 TODO
 -------------------
-- Better filepicker.io implementation.
-The current one is not secure.
 - Better admin check on the frontend.
 Permissions are defined at the collection level.
 - Inline ckeditor only works for Chrome
 - Back button on the programmation page always send you a the top of the page.